 Under-thinking the work.
 Often, trial isn’t thought through properly.
 For example, a recent campaign involved whole tubs of butter being given to London commuters, a strategy with several shortcomings: Sampling a whole product that lasts for weeks in the fridge isn’t going to incentivise anyone to buy it quickly, and people don’t purchase it often enough to merit getting the entire pack for free.
 Plus, by the time consumers have used up the sample, they’ll have forgotten about the new brand.

 Spend time carefully thinking through a sampling strategy upfront, and you’ll realize the benefits later.

 Paying too much to drive trial.
 A dog treat brand may be tempted to run a sampling campaign targeting dog owners at a dog show.
 But the high fixed cost involved in sampling at such an event reduces the number of samples you can afford to give away.

 The cost will be far less if you target high-traffic locations, while the exercise will be self-filtering, as only dog owners will take a sample, making wastage negligible.
 Cost per sample would be drastically reduced, while the number of treats getting into pooches’ mouths would be maximized.

 Over-engineering the creative.
-With trial, put the product first.
+With product sampling, put the product first.
 Any creative approach should let the product talk.
 You don’t need a 10-minute audience interaction to get the message across, so the creative need not be complex.